seanahrens/shiftport/services.md

 subtitle: From idea to running application.
 ---

 Wave a magic wand.
 Tell us what you want to see.
-We'll make it happen.
+We'll make it be.

 - Websites
 - Mobile apps